 ‘The recommendations from this AHSN/HEE report shed further light on some actions that could help.
 Communication is a process between two or more human beings.
 It is not a one-off ‘deliverable’ to be counted or ticked off a list.
 Psychological safety to enable honest conversations must be something all parties experience.

-You can read more from Professor Bee Wee on why open and honest communication is essential for patient safety in this blog <link to BLOG NUMBER B12>.
+You can read more from Professor Bee Wee on why open and honest communication is essential for patient safety in this blog.

 Many clinical specialties were represented during the project, including staff from acute, community, mental health, hospices, care homes and ambulance trusts.
 Non-clinical staff including chaplains, charities, and a bereaved family were also involved.